-Menacing may also refer to displaying a deadly weapon in a threatening matter.
-This crime is sometimes called brandishing.
+Menacing can also refer to displaying a deadly weapon in a threatening manner.
+This crime is sometimes called aggravated menacing or brandishing.
 Deadly weapons include guns, knives, and other items designed as weapons.
 In some states, any object, including a part of the defendant's body, can be a deadly weapon if the defendant uses it to hurt someone, or threatens or attempts to hurt someone with it.
 For example, a person who waves a gun around could be convicted of menacing.

-Some states also have laws against menacing by stalking (engaging in a pattern of placing another person in fear of bodily harm).
+Some states also have laws against menacing by stalking—engaging in a pattern of placing another person in fear of bodily harm.
 For example, if a person keeps showing up at an ex-spouse's home, calling or texting repeatedly, and making threats of physical harm, the person could be convicted of menacing by stalking.

 The punishment for menacing can vary.
 Depending on the facts, menacing may be a misdemeanor, often punishable by up to a year in jail, or a felony, punishable by incarceration in state prison.
 For felony menacing, a defendant might face three to five years in prison, sometimes more.